 The FAA has awarded FlightSafety International’s new Farnborough, England training center a Part 142 certificate, allowing crews to complete FAA-approved training at the UK facility.
 For pilots from outside the U.S., this provides a way to avoid the considerable inconvenience and delays associated with U.S. immigration procedures.
 The 92,000-sq-ft building opened last year and can accommodate up to 15 full-motion simulators.

 Berkshire Hathaway chairman Warren Buffett, in his latest annual letter to shareholders issued Saturday, said the company’s flight services division–FlightSafety and NetJets–reported $120 million in pre-tax earnings versus $191 million in 2004.
 According to Buffett, “Earnings improved at FlightSafety as corporate aviation continued its rebound…[but] operating results at NetJets were a different story.

-FlightSafety International (FSI) achieved a first recently when it put a Citation Sovereign simulator into service at its Orlando Learning Center.
-It is the first device with electric motion and control loading approved by the FAA to level-D standards.
-While the Sovereign is the first to achieve level-D certification, FSI has 36 other electric motion simulators to date, primarily for military aircraft.
+FlightSafety International achieved a first recently when it put a Citation Sovereign simulator into service at its Orlando Learning Center.
+It is the first device with electric motion and control loading approved by the FAA as level-D.